Child abuse cases spark outrage in South Korea | DW | 23.02.2021

 But there is still the issue of priorities and budget.

-"If you look at the total budget the government puts into child abuse and neglect, it is a small amount," he said.
+"If you look at the total budget the government puts into child abuse and neglect, it is a small token … especially compared to the elderly," he said.
 Government priorities move in the direction of electoral success, "and children do not vote," he added.